 Nineteenth century baseball was considerably different than today’s game.

 Beadle’s Dime Base-Ball Player is first published following the March 14, 1860 convention, held in New York.
 The book provides a very brief history of base ball, the rules for the 1860 season and explains particulars of each playing position and how to lay out a field.
-It is the first of its kind and was published each year until 1881.Until the start of the 1877 season, batted balls were considered fair or foul based on where the ball first struck the playing field.
+It is the first of its kind and was published each year until 1881.Until the start of the 1877 season, batted balls were considered fair or foul based on where the ball first struck the playing field or the player.

 Although overhand pitching was legal in the National League in 1884 and in the American Association on June 7, 1885, the game took on a more modern appearance beginning with the 1887 season.
 Starting that season, pitchers were required to start from a fixed position and pause between pitches.